AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-lead-sync.md

 ## Can I create a lead in Dynamics using Marketo? {#can-i-create-a-lead-in-dynamics-using-marketo}

-Yes, use the [Sync Person to Microsoft](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md) flow action.
+Yes, use the [Sync Person to Microsoft](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md){target="_blank"} flow action.
 This will create a lead in Dynamics if the lead doesn't exist.
 If the lead does exist, the flow step will not perform any action.

 >[!NOTE]
 >
->When using the “Sync Person to Microsoft” flow action (in a trigger campaign only), the lead/contact will be created in real-time in Dynamics.
+>When using the "Sync Person to Microsoft" flow action (in a trigger campaign only), the lead/contact will be created in real-time in Dynamics.

 ## Can I manually force a sync of a person from Marketo to a lead in Dynamics? {#can-i-manually-force-a-sync-of-a-person-from-marketo-to-a-lead-in-dynamics}

 No, the automated background sync is the only way to sync updates between Marketo and Dynamics.
-The [Sync Person to Microsoft](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md) flow action will not force a sync of the lead.
+The [Sync Person to Microsoft](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/microsoft-dynamics-flow-actions/sync-person-to-microsoft.md){target="_blank"} flow action will not force a sync of the lead.

 ## What fields will sync to Marketo? {#what-fields-will-sync-to-marketo}

-You can [select fields to sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-ropc-connection/step-4-of-4-connect.md#select-fields-to-sync) during setup.
+You can [select fields to sync](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-ropc-connection/step-4-of-4-connect.md#select-fields-to-sync){target="_blank"} during setup.

 ## Will Marketo respect the Dynamics validation rules? {#will-marketo-respect-the-dynamics-validation-rules}